30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 Obstacle 4: "People Will Think I'm Weird"

-Stoic Response: "How much more grievous are the consequences of anger than the causes of it." – Marcus Aurelius.
-Other people's opinions are outside your control—your character development is within it.
+Stoic Response: Other people's opinions are outside your control—your character development is within it.
+Marcus Aurelius taught: focus on what you can control.

 Practical Solution: Lead by example.
 Your results will speak louder than their doubts.